concord-consortium/lab/readme.md

     cp config/config.sample.yml config/config.yml

-The `config.yml` yaml file looks like this:
+The `:java:` section of the `config.yml` yaml file looks like this:

-    # password and alias for your Java siging certificate.
     ---
+    # password and alias for Java siging certificate.
+    :java:
       :password: abc123
       :alias: lab-sample-keystore
       :keystore_path: config/lab-sample-keystore.jks

 If you have a keystore already accessible via an alias replace `lab-sample-keystore` with the alias for your existing keystore.
 If your keystore is stored in your home directory in the